 Heroin causes the limbic system to produce dopamine and it gives the user a feeling of well-being for a short time.
 However, decreased mental ability and drowsiness follow and can last for hours.
 Even after using heroin once, the buzz created by dopamine can leave the brain wanting more.
-While each individual has a different likelihood of developing an addiction, everyone is at risk of physical and psychological dependence after repeated use.
+While each individual has a different likelihood of developing an addiction, the long-term effects of heroin include physical and psychological dependence after repeated use.

 - Severe cravings

 - Sleep problems

 There are a variety of treatments that can help people to stop using heroin.
 Both medicines and behavioral therapies can be effective.
 However, the treatment approach must be tailored to the needs of each individual patient.
 The most common drugs are buprenorphine and methadone.
 They bind to the same opioid receptors in the brain as heroin but not as strongly.
 They reduce the severity of cravings and withdrawal symptoms.
 Methadone has been in use since the 1960s and it remains effective.

 Another option is naltrexone.
 This blocks the opioid receptors and prevents them from having the usual effect.
 It can only be used after full detoxification.
 Naltrexone is not sedating or addictive and it doesn’t result in physical dependence.
 While medications can be very helpful, addicts usually get the best results when they also get behavioral therapy.